 As we discussed, defining cancer as “ever vs. never” can introduce immortal-time bias.
 Although we may attempt to prevent this bias by considering instead as time-varying measurement, and adjusting for time-varying confounders, as well as “eliminating death” through censoring and weighting, we can only truly prevent it by clearly defining the time-zero.
 That means, if we could have designed a prospective study to specifically study the effect of an intervention on Pin-1, we would ideally align the time of eligibility criteria with the time of measurement of Pin-1 (that would correspond with taking an action on it).
 For this particular question, considering that the time between the first biological changes and cancer manifestations can range between five and forty years[@zurbenko2012], would we want to include participants at risk of cognitive impairment and free of cancer through screening?

-The challenges to define the eligibility criteria for preventive treatment of Alzheimer’s disease and related dementias go beyond the study presented in Chapter 4, and are one of the main concerns of the field[@cite].
+The challenges to define the eligibility criteria for preventive treatment of Alzheimer’s disease and related dementias go beyond the study presented in Chapter 4, and are one of the main concerns of the field[@cite………].
 However, this should not mean that we should obviate the discussion since it is already known, we should raise it every time we study a biomarker, in the context of causal and prediction research.
 Only by being explicit of the intentions of our research, even if they are out of the scope of the data available to answer the question in mind, we can lead a more transparent agenda of research in this fascinating and challenging field.

 ***